discord-net/Discord.Net/docs/guides/commands/post-execution.md

 about this event is that it is not prone to `RunMode.Async`'s [ExecuteAsync] drawbacks.

-With that in mind, we can begin working on code such as:
+Thus, we can begin working on code such as:

 [!code[CommandExecuted demo](samples/command_executed_demo.cs)]